 Counselling is designed to support people who want to make changes in their lives.
 People access counselling for a wide range of reasons.
-My aim is to support you, the client, in understanding and resolving those past or present difficulties where they are impacting negatively on your day to day living.
-Counselling offers you a physical and psychological space to reflect on circumstances and develop the ability to move on by making more effective choices.
+My aim is to support you in understanding and resolving those past or present difficulties where they are impacting negatively on your day to day living.
+Counselling offers a physical and psychological space to reflect on circumstances and develop the ability to move on by making more effective choices.

 Our first session together is offered at a reduced rate.
 This session gives us an opportunity to explore how we might work together and whether I am the right counsellor for you.

 I am a Member of BACP and work to their ethics, meaning that my practise is responsible and accountable.

 I work from Riverside Wellbeing, a therapeutic collective in Whaley Bridge, Derbyshire.
 There is free parking nearby and the office is 5 minutes walk from Whaley Bridge train station.
 The office is accessible for those with limited mobility.